 Programme Features

-The BASc(GHD) provides students with the interdisciplinary knowledge and competencies necessary to become leaders in developing sustainable solutions to the rapidly-evolving global health and development challenges of today’s world.
+The BASc(GHD) equips students with interdisciplinary knowledge and competencies essential for assuming leadership roles.
+These skills are critical in developing sustainable solutions for today’s rapidly-evolving global health and development challenges.

-The Bachelor of Arts and Sciences in Global Health and Development [BASc(GHD)] is a four-year undergraduate programme, with a particular focus on interdisciplinarity in the context of global health and development.
-The aim of the programme is to nurture future leaders who have the broad foundation of knowledge, skills and competencies to contribute to tackling some of the world’s most pressing challenges.
+The Bachelor of Arts and Sciences in Global Health and Development [BASc(GHD)] is a four-year undergraduate programme, with a particular focus on the interdisciplinary study in the context of global health and development.
+This programme is intended to nurture future leaders with a diverse set of knowledge, skills and competencies necessary for tackling some of the world’s most pressing challenges.

-The broad curriculum is delivered in partnership with Faculties across HKU including Architecture, Business and Economics, Law, Science, and Social Sciences.
-This allows students to develop core blocks of knowledge from a multidisciplinary and international perspective.
-The programme also encourages the development of the practical skills required to succeed in today’s competitive job market as well as knowledge and academic credibility.
-This is why as part of the programme, students are required to undertake six months’ of practical work in a global health and development organisation where they will receive expert support and mentoring, and gain valuable work experience.
+Broad in scope, our well-designed curriculum is delivered in partnership with Faculties across HKU, including Architecture, Business and Economics, Law, Science, and Social Sciences.
+This allows students to develop a core body of knowledge from a multidisciplinary and international perspective.
+Aside from building knowledge and academic credibility, the programme encourages the development of practical skills applicable in today’s highly competitive job market.
+This is why as part of the programme, students are required to gain practical work experience by undertaking a 6-month field placement supported by experts and mentors in global health and development organisations.

 - Basic to intermediate level courses across multiple Faculties (Architecture, Business and Economics, Law, Medicine, Science, Social Sciences)